natfme/natfme/README.md

-🌱 I’m currently learning and improve my knowledge in python, java, html, bootstrap, nodejs, angular, mysql, mongodb.
+🌱 I’m currently learning and improve my knowledge in python, java, html, bootstrap, nodejs, angular, mysql, mongodb, android studio.

 🤔 I'm looking for my first job, my experience is the projects developmented in misionTIC 2022, ConsultorioOnline and EnlazaMiLibro.